-One of the most popular extreme sports activities in South America is paragliding, and there are a huge number of sites across the continent that offer great conditions to allow people to go paragliding.
+One of the most popular extreme sports activities in South America is paragliding.
+There is a large number of places across the continent that offer great conditions to allow people to go paragliding.

 The town of Banos in Ecuador has been developing a reputation as a popular city for adventure sports, and its mountainous terrain makes it a prime spot for going paragliding.